PureGrain/ProxmoxEmCP/README.md

 # Proxmox MCP Server - Clean Implementation

+## 🎬 Project History

+Just a few months ago (May 2025, to be exact), we kicked off our first Model Context Protocol (MCP) server for Proxmox in the original ProxmoxMCP repo.
+It was loaded with features, FastMCP, FastAPI, and enough virtual environments to make your head spin.
+But hey, times change—and so do we!

+Now, we’re rolling out ProxmoxEmCP: a fresh, clean rebuild.
+No more complicated setup, no more FastMCP or FastAPI, and absolutely zero venv drama.
+Everything lives happily in the root of the container, ready to roll.

+We’re excited to build on this new platform and keep things fun, simple, and open for the community.
+The Dude abides.

 A containerized MCP (Model Context Protocol) server for managing Proxmox VE through AI assistants.
 This implementation uses the official MCP SDK and runs in Docker without virtual environments.

 ## Features